serverscom/dibctl/README.md

 Key concepts
 ------------

-Dibctl uses following conceptions:
+Dibctl uses following concepts:
-- label (for image and environment) - internal 'name' for a given image or environemnt to use in command line.
-Add entries in dibctl configuration have label, or 'namelabel'.
+- *label* (for image and environment) - internal 'name' for a given image or environment to use in command line and in cross-reference fields.
+  All entries in dibctl configuration have label, or 'namelabel'.
-- image: set of attirbutes to build and test image.
-Images are described in images.yaml file.
+- *image*: set of attirbutes to build and test actual image.
-- test instance: Instance used for testing image.
-Instance is created at test time and removed afterwards.
+- *test instance*: Instance which is used for image testing.
+Test instance is created at test time and   removed afterwards.
 Dibctl creates custom SSH key for each test.
-- test image: image uploaded for testing.
+- test image: image which is uploaded for testing.
 Dibctl uses separate upload stage for testing and actual 'upload to procution'.
 Test images normally uploaded to specific project and are not public.
 Production images are normally public (or upload to selected tenant and shared  with specific tenants).
 Test image is removed after test (succesfull or not).
+This can be changed by --keep-failed-image option.
-- test environemnt: set of attributes and variables describing how upload test image and how to boot test instance.
+- test environment: set of attributes and variables describing how upload test image and how to boot test instance.
 Every image references to test environement by it's label.
   They are listed in tests.yaml
-- upload environemnts: Those are describes how and where upload images for production use.
+- upload environments: Those describe how and where upload images for production use.
   Uploaded images are subjected to optional 'obsoletion' stage (see Obsoletion part below), which happens automatically every time image is uploaded or manually.